micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-23-rashi_en.md

 ### passuk 8
 <b>How can I curse, when God has not cursed.</b> <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>When they deserved to have been cursed, they were not cursed.
 When their father mentioned their sin, “For they killed a man in their rage,” he cursed only their rage, as it is said, “Cursed is their rage.”
 When their father entered deceitfully to his father, he deserved to have been cursed.
 What is said there?
 “Let him also be blessed.”
 Of those who were to declare blessings it is said, “these [tribes] shall stand to bless the people.”
 Of those who were to declare curses, is not said, “these shall stand to curse the people,” but “these shall stand at the curse” — He did not want to invoke the word “curse” against them.
-<b>If Adonoy has not been angry.</b> I have no power, except that I know how to pinpoint the moment when the Holy One, Blessed is He, is angry. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>But He was not angry during all those days that I came to you.
+<b>If Hachem has not been angry.</b> I have no power, except that I know how to pinpoint the moment when the Holy One, Blessed is He, is angry. <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>But He was not angry during all those days that I came to you.
 This is why it is said, “My people, remember, now, what [Balak] advised, etc., and what Bil’am replied to him, etc., so that you may know God’s righteousness.”

 ### passuk 9
 <b>For I view it from the mountain peaks (lit. head of the mountains).</b> I gaze at their origins, the beginnings of their roots, and I perceive that they are well founded <i data-commentator="Siftei Chakhamim" data-label="⚬"></i>and powerful, like the mountains and the hills, because of the patriarchs and the matriarchs.